coj337/TheSprayer/ReadMe.md

---Users                    Outputs a list of all users to the specified file --UsersCsv                 Outputs a list of all users along with their domain info to the specified CSV file --Policy                   Outputs the password policy(ies) to the terminal -f, --Force                Force authentication attempts, even users close to lockout --help                     Display this help screen.
+--Users                    Outputs a list of all users to the specified file --UsersCsv                 Outputs a list of all users along with their domain info to the specified CSV file --Policy                   Outputs the password policy(ies) to the terminal --retryonsuccess           Spray accounts which have previously recorded valid passwords -f, --Force                Force authentication attempts, even users close to lockout --help                     Display this help screen.
 ```